Tj-Ward/nifti_align/README.md

 Finished.
 The next time you log into your shell, nifti_align will be an avaliabe command for you to use.

+# Alternate Use:

+1. Download the file "nifti_align" or copy its contents.
+2. Change permissions to allow executing the file.

+    > chmod +x ~/.local/bin/nifti_align

+3. Run application by calling it in the terminal

+    > ./nifti_align <flags>

 # Example commands
 1. > **nifti_align -i nu.nii -l nu.nii -n aparc+aseg.nii --keepmat --skullstrip**